Simultaneous Decorrelation of Matrix Time Series: Numerical properties

-The means and the standard deviations of MSE (see (\ref{rmse})) of one-step and two-step ahead post-sample forecasts for the readings in the last 92 days are listed in Table \ref{tab:pollution}.
-The prediction based on the decorrelation transformation (even using imperfect segmentations) is clearly more accurate than those without transformation.
-Using the imperfect segmentation deteriorates the performance only slightly, indicating that a partial (instead of total) decorrelation still leads to significant gain in prediction.
+where $\wh X_{s,i,j}$ denote the one-step ahead predicted value for the $(i,j)$-th element $X_{s,i,j}$ of $ X_s$.
+Two-step ahead MSPE$_s$ is defined similarly.
+The means and the standard deviations of MSPE$_s$ of one-step and two-step ahead post-sample forecasts for the pollution readings in the last 92 days are listed in Table \ref{tab:pollution}.
+The prediction based on the bilinear decorrelation transformation (even using `wrong' segmentations) is clearly more accurate than those without transformation as well as that of the TS-PCA.
+Using the `wrong' segmentation deteriorates the performance only slightly, indicating that a partial (instead of total) decorrelation still leads to significant gain in prediction.
+Applying TS-PCA to the vectorized series requires to estimate a $102\times 102$ transformation matrix (instead of the $17\times 17$ and $6\times 6$ matrices {by utilizing the matrix time series structure}).
+It leads to larger estimation errors (see Remark \ref{rm-rates} in Section \ref{section:theories}).
+Nevertheless it still provides more accurate predicts than those without transformation.
 Also note that fitting each of the original $17\times 6$ time series with a univariate AR(1) separately leads to a better performance than those from fitting MAR(1) and VAR(1) to the original matrix series jointly.
-This indicates that the cross serial correlation is useful and important information for future forecasting.
-However to make efficient use of the information, it is necessary to adopt some effective dimension-reduction techniques such as the proposed decorrelation transformation.
+This indicates that the cross-serial correlation is useful and important information for future forecasting.
+However to make efficient use of the information, it is necessary to adopt some effective independent component analysis or dimension-reduction techniques such as the proposed decorrelation transformation which pushes correlations across different series into the autocorrelations of some transformed series.

+Also included in the table are `regret' defined as the difference between MSPE and the in-sample residual variance of the fitted VAR(1) model for the vectorized data (i.e. a vector time series of dimension $17\times 6= 102$), and `adjusted ratio' defined as the ratio of the regret to the regret of the best prediction model (i.e. the segmentation with $15\times 4$ blocks).
+The regret tries to measure the forecasting error on the predictable signal, removing the impact from unpredictable noise in the model.
+Since the fitted VAR(1) model uses more than 10,000 parameters, its sample residual variance underestimates the noise variance in the model, and is taken as a proxy for the latter.
+The adjusted ratios shows that the `regret' of TS-PCA is 14.4\% worse than the $15\times 4$ segmentation for one-step ahead forecast, and 6.4\% worse than the $15\times 4$ segmentation for two-step ahead forecast.

-To further evaluate the forecasting stability, we calculate the rolling MSPE for one-step ahead post-sample forecasts based on, respectively, the segmentation, MAR(1), VAR(1) and univariate AR models.
-We plot the weekly averages of the rolling MSPE in Figure \ref{figure:weakly_mean}.
-It shows that the forecast based on the proposed segmentation almost always outperforms the other three methods.
+To further evaluate the forecasting stability, Figure \ref{figure:weakly_mean} shows weekly average of one-step rolling forecast MSPE within the forecasting period under various models.
+It is seen that the proposed segmentation outperforms the other three methods in most of the periods in terms of prediction.